 - general waste, including putrescible or rotting material

 - lounges/couches of recyclable quality – please drop to Reedy Creek WRC recycling drop off centre if you can

 - lounges/couches that are not recyclable quality – accepted at any WRC apart from Numinbah

 - mattresses – accepted at any WRC apart from Numinbah

 From 1 December 2022 separated and sorted loads of residential soil, sand, concrete, brick, tile and asphalt will only be accepted at our three premium Waste and Recycling Centres at Molendinar, Reedy Creek and Stapylton.

-Use our interactive Waste & recycling centres map to find out which centres accept other items not listed above, such as tyres, paint and whitegoods.
+Use our interactive Waste & recycling centres map to locate your nearest centre and to find out which centres accept other items not listed above, such as tyres, paint and whitegoods.

 Take the time to sort your load before you leave home and save yourself time when you arrive at the waste and recycling centre.